 You are not legally obliged to use an architect, but it is a very good idea to use a trained architectural technician just in case your planned work will interfere with the structural integrity of the existing building.
 If your building is listed, you should always engage an architect.
 If you overlook a neighbouring property, or if you are rethinking best use of space in a planned renovation or refurbishment, an architect will be worth the money.

-The initial consultation and first site visit are free.
 Once you have decided to engage Ashleigh Clarke Architects, each project is costed on an individual basis.
 The brief, the budget and the client’s wishes all contribute to the costing, so costings can vary.
 We guarantee complete transparency of costings at all stages and build in a small contingency ‘just in case’.
 We will always offer you a choice of high-quality materials and finishes of differing prices, but we do keep sustainability and quality of materials front of mind.

 You are in charge of our involvement at all stages.
 Sometimes we are engaged up to the Planning or Building Regulations stage at other times we concept, design and oversee the construction of the entire project.
 If you choose to take over the construction and site management stage, we can visit your site just to check progress.
 This is charged at an hourly rate.